 I recently read an article by C Michael Patton entitled The Forgotten Pulpit.
 I would encourage you to check out the entire article provided in the link above.
+It left me asking myself if we have forgotten the pulpit and its true significance.
 Patton details his thoughts on the disappearing pulpit, the abandonment of tradition, and the pitfalls of moving out from behind the authority of God.

 Over time, the use of church pulpits has declined, losing their former prominence as the focal point of religious services.
 Congregations, who once gathered around the pulpit to hear sermons, now prioritize alternative forms of worship and communication.
 Consequently, the traditional role of the pulpit as the central element in church services has shifted, resulting in its decreased use.